 Netanyahu, Clinton, Abbas talks.

-On Wednesday, Abbas indicated that he intends to step down from his post if peace talks with Israel fail, Army Radio reported.
+Palestinian Authority President Mahmoud Abbas indicated Thursday that he intends to step down from his post if peace talks with Israel fail, Army Radio reported.

 Speaking at a Palestinian National Council meeting in Jordan, Abbas said that it is possible he will only serve as PA President for one more week, according to the report.